stevecondylios/ruby-learning-resources/ruby.md

 /know/ =~ "give it away now"
 # nil

+# Note: it seems not to matter which side the regex is on: /ell/ =~ "hello" is the same as "hello" =~ /ell/

 # threeequals asks: does the thing on the right belong on in the set on the left
 (1..5) === 4